-Triplicate density measurements (by gravimetric and vibrating a filled tube method) of the sample gave an arithmetic average result of 0.832 g/mL (0.06% RSD) (or 0.827 g/mL at 25 °C when corrected for temperature using the CSSX temperature correction formula)4 for MCU-16-1317-1318-1319 at 22 °C. The calculated density (0.827 g/mL) for MCU-16-1317-1318-1319 is about 1% below the calculated density for the standard sample (0.830 g/mL at 25 °C for the scratch blend made in the laboratory).
-Using the density as a starting point, we know that the concentration level of the IsoparTML component in the sample should be slightly above its nominal value (within analytical uncertainties) and the modifier concentration should be slightly below its nominal value.
+Triplicate density measurements (by gravimetric and vibrating a filled tube method) of the sample gave an arithmetic average result of 0.831 g/mL (0.06% RSD) (or 0.826 g/mL at 25 °C when corrected for temperature using the CSSX temperature correction formula)4 for MCU-16-1363-1364-1365 at 18.5°C. The calculated density (0.826 g/mL) for MCU-16-1363-1364-1365 is about 1% below the calculated density for the standard sample (0.830 g/mL at 25 °C for the scratch blend made in the laboratory).
+Using the density as a starting point, we know that the concentration level of the IsoparTML component in the sample should be at (or slightly above) its nominal value (within analytical uncertainties) and the modifier concentration should be slightly below its nominal value.

-An examination of Table 3-1 shows that the IsoparTM L concentration is above its nominal value (~ 2%) while the modifier concentration is correspondingly slightly lower (9% lower) than its nominal value.
-The higher IsoparTML concentration is consistent with the IsoparTML addition to the solvent on August 21st.
+An examination of Table 3-1 shows that the IsoparTML concentration is at its nominal value while the modifier concentration is correspondingly slightly lower (2% lower) than its nominal value.
+The IsoparTML concentration (at its nominal level) is consistent with the IsoparTML addition to the solvent on November 13.
 Of all the methods listed, density has the lowest uncertainty.
 Thus, the final reported values are closer to the density measurement.
-The last solvent trim addition to MCU was on June 15, 2016.
+The last solvent trim addition to MCU was on November 8, 2016.

-All measurements indicate the IsoparTM L level is slightly above its nominal value while the modifier concentration level is below its nominal value (see Fig. 2 for recent modifier concentrations from HPLC measurements).
-Looking at Fig. 2, the modifier level appears to trend down from the level observed right after the trim addition to the solvent on June 15, 2016.
-The June 2016 trim addition added five times more modifier to the solvent than the April 2016 trim addition.
-Thereby, the modifier level rise in the June monthly sample is more noticeable.
-The rising rate of the modifier level in the solvent depends if the MCU operations are continuous or intermittent.
-The randomness in the modifier concentration between solvent trim additions is possibly due to the process of mixing, sampling and analyzing it.
-The relatively lower modifier concentration and the addition of IsoparTML explain why the measured density is slightly below the standard sample density.
-The trend in the modifier level correlates with the trend in the density measurements as expected (see Fig. 2).
-The accuracies of the different measurements were within expectation as reflected in the total mass sum of the "average" results listed in Table 3-1.
-They added up to 0.825 ± 0.019 g/mL.
-Their sum is consistent with the measured and temperature corrected (to 25 °C) value of 0.827 g/mL, and also with the measured and corrected to 25 °C mass concentration (density) of the standard (0.830 g/mL).
-With a lower modifier concentration, the solvent chemical properties are similar to that of IsoparTML; thus, expect normal mixing, phase separation, rheology, and phase carry-over.
+All measurements indicate the IsoparTML level is at its nominal value while the modifier concentration level is slightly below its nominal value (see Fig. 2 for recent modifier concentrations from HPLC measurements).
+Looking at Fig. 2, the modifier level appears to return to its nominal level observed right after the trim addition to the solvent on November 8, 2016.
+The trend in the modifier level correlates with the trend in the density measurements as expected (see Fig. 2).4 The accuracies of the different measurements were within expectation as reflected in the total mass sum of the "average" results listed in Table 3-1.
+They added up to 0.821 ± 0.018 g/mL.
+Their sum is consistent with the measured and temperature corrected (to 25 °C) value of 0.826 g/mL, and also with the measured and corrected to 25 °C mass concentration (density) of the standard (0.830 g/mL).
 The current modifier concentration is well above the minimum modifier concentration below which the extractant concentration may drop due to solubility limits.
+A HNMR of the modifier revealed a possible chemical modification of approximately 5% of the modifier.
+Specifically, there are 5% less hydrogen in the sec-butyl group (R2CH-R) of the modifier than hydrogen in the terminal CF2H.
+The area ratio from these two groups in the H-NMR spectrum measured 0.95 when it should be one (previous last two monthly samples had area ratio of 1.01 respectively).

-Table 3-1 Sample Results for MCU-16-1317-1318-1319
+Table 3-1 Sample Results for MCU-16-1363-1364-1365